Skip to Content

 • A vitreous detachment.

-Can stress cause floaters?
+Can stress cause flashes and floaters?

 You may notice more eye floaters during times of stress.